 - A Holistic Approach to Successful Children with Attention Deficit/ Hyperactivity Disorder – A Home Study System for Parents

-- Mindfulness Toolkit CD.
+- Mindfulness Toolkit for Kids and Teens

 To answer this question, I would like to share with you a variety of important experiences that brought me to where I am today, helping people like you feel better, think better, and perform at your peak.

 First, in my 20’s, after a very painful relationship breakup, I realized I needed help and sought out a psychotherapist.
 He helped me so much.
 I felt the work I did with him was the best thing I ever did for myself and it truly changed my life for the better.

 Secondly, after spending 16 years working as a computer software engineer mostly on defense contracts, I realized I wasn’t happy with my work.
 I decided to go back to school to get a Masters Degree in Social Work.
 I felt that if I could help even one person as much as my therapist had helped me years before, then it would all be worthwhile.
 I now feel very grateful to have helped hundreds and hundreds of people.

 Thirdly, I got sick in 1984 and no one could figure why I was ill.
 This began a healing journey that led me to learn about many alternative healing modalities.
 Among other things, I had been diagnosed with Fibromyalgia.
 I discovered that listening to a guided progressive relaxation meditation was the only thing that turned down my pain.
 At one of my Neurofeedback Conferences I discovered that Neurofeedback was being used to help Fibromyalgia.
 When I returned from the conference I did 30 Neurofeedback sessions in 40 days and was able to eliminate the medication I had been taking – and the symptoms are gone!